sdos/deploy-sdos/README.md

 1. install an ubuntu VM; 14.04, 16.04, and 16.10 were tested
 2. clone this repo: `git clone https://github.com/timwaizenegger/mcm-deployEnvironment.git`
 3. run the script: `bash mcm-deployEnvironment/deployMCM.sh`
-4. if you run all MCM services on localhost, you just need to set 2 things: swift endpoint in SDOS config and tenant-id in metadata extractor config.
+4. if you run all MCM services on localhost, you just need to:
+    - set swift endpoint in SDOS config
+    - set tenant-id in metadata extractor config
+    - create initial warehouse db with tenant-id
 5. start a screen session `screen` and start the services (details below in the "manual" section)